 Most natural gas water heaters only last about 10-12 years.
 If you know your water heater is close to the end of its life, make the switch before it fails.
 Here are a few things to keep in mind:

 Many homes in the Bay Area were designed to operate on natural gas as well as electricity.
 So as you transition more of your home appliances to electricity, you’ll need to make sure that your electric panel has capacity.
 Many heat pumps require a dedicated 30 amp circuit and a 220/240V breaker, though some 15 amp models are available.
 Contact an installer now to understand what the next steps might be for your home.

 Heat pumps include a compressor within the tank, and need a little more clearance than a natural gas tank unit.
 Space requirements range from 700 to 900 cubic feet.
 Also keep in mind that the water heater unit will vent cool air, so it's best located in a non-conditioned space such as a garage.
 A qualified installer will be able to help you evaluate your options.

 Replacing a water heater requires a permit from your local building department.
 If you need to upgrade your electric service, get a permit from your building department (or ask your qualified electrician to do that for you) and visit PG&E’s customer connections portal to understand the process and requirements on the utility side.

 This Department of Energy website includes more information about how heat pumps work and how they save energy in your home.

 The City of Berkeley has a comprehensive website with helpful information when considering a heat pump water heater.

-Silicon Valley Clean Energy, the community choice energy provider serving Santa Clara County, prepared a very helpful heat pump water heater buyers guide — a great resource for exploring your options.
+Silicon Valley Clean Energy, the community choice energy provider serving Santa Clara County, prepared a very helpful heat pump water heater buyers guide (PDF) — a great resource for exploring your options.